Dr. Codrin Stefan Tapu

 Codrin Stefan Tapu Institute for Relationship

-Codrin Stefan Tapu Institute for Relationship (Tapu Codrin Stefan Institute, Ploiesti Tapu Institute) provides training in Direct Relations Therapy (DRT), a form of psychotherapy that involves changing the relationships between various parts of ourselves and of others.
-The therapy was developed by Dr. Codrin Tapu, PhD.
+Codrin Stefan Tapu Institute for Relationship (Tapu Institute), founded by Codrin Stefan Tapu, provides training in Direct Relations Therapy (DRT), developed by Dr. Tapu Codrin Stefan, PhD.

 Codrin Stefan Tapu Institute for Relationship's team of specialists from several countries will meet your relational therapy training needs.